Worst singularities of plane curves of given degree: Smooth surfaces in

-Thus, I see that $d=3$.
-Then $\hat{Z}$ us either a line or a conic by Lemma~\ref{lemma:proof-Z-reducible}.
+Thus, we see that $d=3$.
+Then $\widehat{Z}$ us either a line or a conic.
 But every line passing through $P$ must be an irreducible component of $T_P$.
-Since $\hat{Z}$ is not an irreducible component of $T_P$ by Lemma~\ref{lemma:proof-P1-Tp}, the curve $\hat{Z}$ must be a conic.
-Then $\hat{Z}\cdot\hat{Z}=0$.
+Since $\widehat{Z}$ is not an irreducible component of $T_P$ by Lemma~\ref{lemma:proof-P1-Tp}, the curve $\widehat{Z}$ must be a conic.
+Then $\widehat{Z}^2=0$.
 Therefore, it follows from \eqref{equation:proof-end-1} that

 which implies that $a>\frac{1}{2}$.
 But $a\leqslant\frac{1}{\hat{d}}=\frac{1}{2}$ by \eqref{equation:proof-end-2}.
 The obtained contradiction completes the proof of Theorem~\ref{theorem:main}.